THE SHIPYARD

 run, three Armored Cruisers were produced.
 While they differed greatly from the

-now standard Kzinti cruiser, they were still capable warships, and they
+now standard Kzinti cruiser, they were still capable

-Lyran-Kzinti War and the Four Powers War.
-The last Armor Cruiser was destroyed
+the 4th Lyran-Kzinti War and the Four Powers War.
+The

-in combat in Y159.
+last Armor Cruiser was destroyed in combat in Y159.

 During their service lives